 "Generally speaking, there is always a pricing gap between the US and the EU," Etter said.
 "Most of the time, prices are way higher in the US than in the EU for these type of products."

-This could reflect the US' typically higher regulatory burden on diagnostics, but Etter suggested it also reflected a higher cost of sales due to the country's more widely dispersed population, as well as the presence of a more powerful medical device lobby in the US than the EU.
+This could reflect the US' typically higher regulatory burden on diagnostics, but Etter suggested it also reflects a higher cost of sales due to the country's more widely dispersed population, as well as the presence of a more powerful medical device lobby in the US than the EU.

 Tromberg also suggested that the FDA's stricter regulations have had the effect, intentionally or not, of protecting US-based producers from competition from less expensive and lower performing tests from foreign manufacturers.